-In employment practices, the School of St. Mary does not discriminate based on race, color, sex, national origin, age, unfavorable military discharge, marital status, or mental or physical handicap unrelated to the ability to perform the duties of the position.
+In employment practices, the School of St. Mary does not discriminate on the basis of race, color, sex, national origin, age, unfavorable military discharge, marital status, or mental or physical disabilities unrelated to the ability to perform the duties of the position.